This article outlines our process for PPC management.

 - If you run video ands and your goal is to increase product consideration then you can use cost per view (CPV) bidding.

 We typically set up campaigns with maximize clicks (with a bid limit) from the start and switching to Target CPA or sometimes even maximize conversions as we start gathering more data.

 6. Bid adjustments (as data begins to come in)

 I mentioned this above from an ad schedule standpoint, but as data comes in, you can setup various bid adjustments.
 Some include: device (mobile or desktop), location, ad scheduling (see above), audience, interactions (call adjustments) and demographics).

 7. Location targeting (per your instructions)

-Per your instructions, we will setup location targeting.
+Per your instruction/service area, we will setup location targeting.
 We do not sway from the locations you mention, but we will certainly recommend new locations if we see a clear opportunity for you.

 8. Ad extensions

 We set up the relevant ad extensions to align with your marketing goals.